The Most Colorful City in Nicaragua

 You can be busy here all day or do nothing but sit by your pool, dine and drink with friends, and enjoy live music at night.
 It’s a good place to eat, too.
 The town has over 50 restaurants for you to choose from.
 Think bratwurst and sauerkraut, lasagna, Mediterranean salads, raw-food pizzas, veggie wraps, sushi, fish tacos, fresh-caught fish dishes…most anything you want, usually for under $10.
 Duck into one of the souvenir shops and negotiate your price for hand-made local ceramics and brightly colored hammocks.

 As the sun goes down, this beach town transforms into a cool night party.
 Lights, music, and laughter pour out of the many bars and restaurants, which cater to all tastes.
-Have a sedate and elegant evening on Friday nights at Pelican Eyes, the town’s resident “fancy hotel,” and listen to James sing smooth jazz while you sip cocktails in the infinity pool overlooking the ocean.
+Have an elegant international dinner at Hush, overlooking Playa Maderas, or just stay in town and watch the multi-colored sunset from El Timon, the quintessential Nicaraguan-owned seafood restaurant on the beach.
+Try their coco locos.

-You won’t lack options in the later hours, either; several bars by the beach street offer different types of entertainment until 2 a.m.
-Reggae, blues, rock ‘n’ roll, salsa, merengue—it’s all there.
+If it is nightlife you love, you won’t lack options in the later hours, either; several bars on the beach street offer different types of entertainment until 2 a.m.
+Reggae, blues, rock ‘n’ roll, salsa, merengue, DJs with electronic music —it’s all there.

 You choose the exact lifestyle you want here.
 No traffic jams, no stress, no financial worries.
 What more could you want?